Cimex hemipterus: Medical importance

 The primary medical concern associated with C. hemipterus is associated with the skin.
 When biting their hosts, they inject saliva containing a variety of components.
 These components include anesthetics, vasodilating compounds, and anticoagulants.
 These factors act to continue blood flow to the bitten area and ensure the host does not feel the bite.
 These bites lead to skin lesions and itchiness, which is a nuisance to humans.
-While bedbugs are not known for being biological vectors of disease, there is evidence to suggest they can be vectors of Trypanosoma cruzi, a protist that causes Chaga's disease in humans.
+While bedbugs are not documented as being biological vectors of disease, there is evidence to suggest they could potentially act as vectors of Trypanosoma cruzi, a protist that causes Chagas disease in humans.